 Why does it come up?

-SBC may appear as a revolutionary system that improves vehicle safety, although real-life situations proved quite troublesome.
+Although real-life situations proved quite troublesome, SBC may appear as a revolutionary system that improves vehicle safety.
 There are several reasons for this, with warning messages appearing without apparent reasons.
 Specific errors such as Reduced braking power and start engine do not impact the braking systems; many car owners find them annoying and confusing.

 This is because of the safety-critical nature of the braking system, which leaves no room for failure of its components.
 The Sensotronic Brake Control relies heavily on sensors and electrical parts, whose irregularities can seriously offset the braking performance.
 When any SBC components malfunction, the vehicle will warn the driver about potential hazards with several brake-related messages.

-Sometimes, it temporarily disables features such as interior lights, sunroof, or even the radio.
-This feature aims to draw drivers’ attention to the ongoing problem, although many of them find it frustrating.
+Sometimes, it temporarily disables features such as interior lights, sunroof, or radio.
+This feature aims to draw drivers’ attention to the ongoing problem, although many find it frustrating.